migaweb/FastPatterns/README.md

 ## Extensions
 `FastPatterns.Extensions` offers reusable extension methods to enhance .NET development, focusing on logging and diagnostics:

+### LoggerExtensions
-- **LoggerExtensions**: Extension methods for `ILogger` to simplify logging timed operations.
+Extension methods for `ILogger` to simplify logging timed operations.
 The `TimedScope` method creates a disposable scope that logs the duration of an operation when disposed.
 ```csharp
 public class OrderService
 {